Whatever problems arise in the man-made world, Pennsylvania’s waters still flow and the fish still bite!

 With nearly 16,000 miles of these wild trout streams, as well as nearly 5,000 miles of additional streams and over 125 lakes all stocked with Brook Trout, Brown Trout and Rainbow Trout (including steelhead and golden rainbow), Pennsylvania offers some of the best and most beautiful trout fishing in all of North America.

-This year, Pennsylvania’s statewide trout fishing season opened early on April 7.
-While some businesses and park facilities were closed due to the COVID-19 crisis affecting how and when fish may be stocked and stalked, there are plenty of great spots to cast your line.
+This year, Pennsylvania’s statewide trout fishing season opens early on April 2.
 Be sure to check with the Fish and Boat Commission for any changes, including some re-instated trout stocking areas.
 And be sure you have a valid fishing license if you are age 16 or older, which you can purchase online.

 Ready to get outside and stretch your legs this spring?